Jarryd460/Terraform-Fundamentals/README.md

 # Terraform-Fundamentals
-An example repository of working with Terraform.
+An example repository of working with Terraform (https://developer.hashicorp.com/terraform).
 This repository followed https://www.youtube.com/watch?v=7xngnjfIlK4.
 The repository can be found at https://github.com/sidpalas/devops-directive-terraform-course.

 ### Description
 Terraform is an open-source Infrastructure-As-Code software tool (IaC) that enables developers to use a high-level configuration language called HCL (HashiCorp Configuration Language) to describe the desired “end-state” cloud or on-premises infrastructure for running an application.
 It then generates a plan for reaching that end-state and executes the plan to provision the infrastructure.
 Unlike Cloud Formation (AWS), Azure Resource Manager (Microsoft Azure) and Google Cloud Deployment Manager (Google) which is specific to the cloud provider, Terraform is agnostic and can be used with multiple cloud providers.
 Pulumi is another agnostic IaC.